 CHECK THE EMAIL ADDRESS.
 If the email appears to come from a legitimate organization, but the "FROM" address looks non-professional, such as @gmail.com or @hotmail.com, this could be a phishing attack.
 Also, check the "TO" and "CC" fields - is the email being sent to people you do not know or do not work with?
 If you decide it looks safe to reply, double-check the email addresses before hitting send.

 BE SUSPICIOUS OF EMAILS WITH GENERIC SALUTATIONS such as "Dear Customer."
-If a trusted organization has a need to contact you, they should know your name and information.
+If a trusted organization needs to contact you, they should know your name and information.
 Also ask yourself, "Am I expecting an email from this company?"

 BE SUSPICIOUS OF SPELLING OR GRAMMAR MISTAKES.
 Most businesses proofread their messages carefully before sending them.

 BE SUSPICIOUS OF ANY EMAIL THAT REQUIRES "IMMEDIATE ACTION".
 Look out for emails that create a sense of urgency or warn of a consequence if you do not respond right away.
 This is a common trick to try and rush you into making a mistake.